-This is the length of time benefits will be paid if you receive benefits each and every day equal to your DBA.
-You can choose from a 2 Year, 3 Year, 5 Year or unlimited benefit period.
+This is the length of time benefits will be paid if you receive benefits each and every day equal to your daily benefit amount (DBA).
+You can choose from a two-year, three-year, five-year, or unlimited benefit period.

-If you receive services that cost less than your DBA or you don’t receive services every day, your benefits will last longer than your benefit period.
+If you receive services that cost less than your DBA or you do not receive services every day, your benefits will last longer than your benefit period.

 It is important to note that future advances in medical care could mean longer life expectancy and a greater chance of outliving your benefits.
-For this reason, you may wish to consider the 5 year benefit period or the unlimited benefit period.
+For this reason, you may wish to consider the five-year benefit period or the unlimited benefit period.

 The maximum lifetime benefit (MLB) is the maximum amount your coverage can pay.
 To calculate your MLB, multiply your DBA by your benefit period (in days).

-Example: The following is the MLB calculation for an enrollee with a DBA of $150 and a 3 year benefit period:
+Example: The following is the MLB calculation for an enrollee with a DBA of $150 and a three-year benefit period:

 $150 x 1,095 days = $164,250 maximum lifetime benefit